-Australia’s recycling industry is concerned that Sunday’s 60 Minutes program didn’t paint the full picture of the country’s recycling efforts and didn’t highlight the industry’s contribution of some 50,000 jobs and $15 billion in value, with real potential for more benefits.
+Many in Australia’s recycling industry are concerned that Sunday’s 60 Minutes program on Australia’s plastic waste challenges, screened on-air in mid-April, didn’t paint the full picture of the country’s recycling efforts and didn’t highlight the industry’s contribution to improving waste management.

-The report included a claim that much of Australia’s plastic waste is being disposed of incorrectly in Southeast Asia and didn’t highlight recycling’s many upsides, while doing a disservice to the vast majority of Australians who regularly recycle by discouraging them to do so and telling them that their efforts do not matter.
+The report included a claim that much of Australia’s plastic waste is being disposed of incorrectly in Southeast Asia and the report didn’t highlight many of recycling’s upsides in Australia’s waste industry.

 “71,000 tonnes represent less than two per cent of the four million tonnes of what is actually exported and less than 0.2 per cent of the 37 million collected for recycling,” he said.

 Re.Group CEO, Garth Lamb, told Inside Waste it is frustrating to see what appears to be another beat-up designed to win TV ratings by undermining public confidence in the recycling system.

 “Of course we want public and especially political attention on real challenges in our sector, but responsible journalism should help the public understand what they can do to improve recycling, not falsely tell them it’s all some sham,” Lamb said.